 To prevent data loss and sustain availability, security software such as proxy servers and firewalls can guard against the availability of your data from a DDoS.

-Sometimes the best way to steal someone’s password is to trick them into revealing it.
-This accounts for the remarkable success of social engineering attacks.
+Sometimes the best way to steal someone’s password is to trick them into revealing it, which accounts for the remarkable success of social engineering attacks.

-Cyber attackers aren’t going to hack a computer if they can hack a human instead.
-We are a hacker’s preferred target of choice since we tend to make mistakes more often than a machine.
+Cyber attackers will not hack a computer if they can hack a human instead.
+Humans are a hacker’s preferred target of choice since we tend to make mistakes more often than a machine.

 Other social engineering attack methods are:

-Even smart users, well-trained in security, can fall for ones of these attacks.
+Even smart users, well-trained in security, can fall for one of these attacks.

 That’s why the best defense is ongoing user security awareness education.
-You should train your employees to refrain from opening emails and attachments from suspicious sources and to be wary of tempting offers.
+You should train your employees to refrain from opening suspicious emails and attachments from suspicious sources and to be cautious of tempting offers.

 Also, you can use two-factor authentication (2FA).
-A stolen password is worthless to an attacker without a second factor, such as hardware security token, or soft token authenticator app on the user’s phone.
+A stolen password is worthless to an attacker without a second factor, such as a hardware security token or soft token authenticator app on the user’s phone.